-We visit the stunning Callanish Standing Stones, Neolithic in age and dating back more than 4,000 years.
-Their meaning remains a mystery and these are considered to be some of the most impressive and inspiring of any of the ancient stones in Britain.
+We visit one of Scotland's most westerly distilleries for a unique insight into the way the islands approach life.
+Then onto the stunning Callanish Standing Stones, Neolithic in age and dating back more than 4,000 years.
+Their meaning remain a mystery, perhaps an ancient calendar but these are considered to be some of the most impressive and inspiring of any of the ancient stones in Britain.
 These Hebridean islands are predominantly Gaelic speaking and have an unbroken culture dating back millennia.
-We explore the Butt of Lewis with its isolated lighthouse and stunning ocean views.
-Then onto a traditional blackhouse and the home of tweed makers, a fabric exclusive to the islands but considered very trendy worldwide!
+We visit the Butt of Lewis with its isolated lighthouse and stunning ocean views, then to a traditional blackhouse and the home of tweed makers, a fabric exclusive to the islands but now considered very trendy!

-We head for eerie Glencoe, home to some of Scotland’s most iconic scenery and the setting of the infamous 1692 massacre.
-More recently the location was used as a backdrop in the movie ‘Skyfall’.
+We head for eerie Glencoe, home to some of Scotland’s most iconic scenery and the setting of the infamous 1692 massacre and used as a backdrop for many movies.
 Further south we enter Rob Roy country where the landscape changes from the Highlands to the Lowlands.
-Our journey back to Edinburgh takes in views of magnificent Stirling Castle as we hear tales of William Wallace at the mighty Monument built in his honour.
+We pass Doune Castle, setting for Outlander and Game of Thrones and our journey back to Edinburgh takes in views of magnificent Stirling Castle and the mighty Wallace Monument.
 Returns approximately 5.00pm.

 No stress, your accommodation is booked in the best hostels available!

 'Pre-Pay Bundle' or 'Pay as you go', we book hostel multi-share, generally small 4 to 6 bed dorms.

 'Pre-Pay Private Room Bundles' are limited and subject to availability.

 The majority of private rooms are of the same standard as the hostel dorms, may have shared facilities and are accommodated within the same building as the rest of the group.
 Where this is not possible, you may be required to make your own way to your accommodation located a short walk away from the main drop off point.